flindersuni/rpa-lint/README.md

 <!-- markdownlint-disable no-trailing-punctuation -->
-# Flinders XAML Style Check #
+# RPA Lint #

-This app is used by the Robotic Process Automation (RPA) team at [Flinders University][flinders]to check our work against an agreed set of styles.
+This app is used by the Robotic Process Automation (RPA) team at [Flinders University][flinders] to lint our RPA projects against an agreed set of rules.
 We apply these style rules so that our automations are consistent.

 We use [UiPath][uipath] to develop and manage our automations.
-The source code for our automations produced by UiPath Studio is a series of [XAML][xaml] files.

-This app, developed using [Node.js][nodejs] uses static analysis techniques to check the XAML code against our agreed style rules.
+This app, developed using [Node.js][nodejs], uses static analysis techniques to check the [XAML][xaml] code and project settings against our agreed rules.

 ## Installation ##